BarkoRD/daranget/README.md

 ---

-## DaranGET 1.5 - Release Notes
+## DaranGET 1.9 - Release Notes

-We're excited to announce the release of DaranGET 1.5, which brings significant enhancements to our services, focusing on improving performance, user experience, and integration capabilities.
-Here's what's new:

-### API Enhancements

-We've revamped our API to change its functionality.
-Instead of sending a video file directly, the API now sends a buffer which the frontend handles directly, allowing for a more efficient download process for the user.
-This change is aimed at developers seeking more control and efficiency in video downloads.

-### Discord Bot Update
+### Introduction

-The Discord bot has been updated to work seamlessly with the new API.
-This integration enhances the user experience by providing a smoother and more reliable video downloading process directly through Discord commands.
+DaranGET 1.9 introduces a new MP3 download feature for YouTube, alongside frontend and API enhancements to improve the overall user experience.

-### Website Improvements
+### Features

-Our website has received significant updates to work with the new API functionality.
-We've added a loading effect to the video download process, allowing users to visually track the progress of their video acquisition.
-This enhancement is part of our commitment to providing a user-friendly and engaging experience on our platform.
+- **YouTube to MP3:** Download YouTube videos as MP3 files directly from our platform.
+This initial release supports YouTube, with plans to extend functionality to other networks in the future.
+- **Frontend Enhancements:** A newly implemented loading system on the frontend provides real-time feedback during the video conversion process.
+- **API Updates:** Modifications to the API to support the MP3 download feature, ensuring a smooth and efficient user experience.

-### Chrome Extension
+### Note

-The Chrome extension remains unchanged in this version, continuing to offer one-click downloads for an effortless video downloading experience.
+The Discord bot and Chrome extension remain unchanged in this release.
+Future updates will consider enhancements to these components.

+### Closing

+Your feedback is invaluable to us as we continue to develop and improve DaranGET.
+Explore the new features in 1.9 and share your thoughts!

 ---

-> **Your feedback drives our evolution!
-We're dedicated to continuous improvement and value your insights as we aim to further enhance DaranGET.
-Explore the new enhancements in DaranGET 1.5 and enjoy an even more seamless video downloading experience.**
+> **We're Just Getting Started!** Your feedback is the cornerstone of our development.
+As we celebrate the launch of DaranGET 1.9, we're already looking ahead to further innovations and improvements.
+We invite you to explore the new features and share your thoughts and suggestions with us.
+Your input helps shape the future of DaranGET, and together, we'll continue to make video downloading an effortless experience.